Claws and Effects: Submissions Guidelines

 Obviously, we are NOT a paying market (I mean, we don’t get paid, so why should YOU?! (actually, I think you should, but I gots no dolla dolla BILL, y’all) ), but the psychological rewards are nonetheless manifold.
 (That is, Clockwise Cat kicks ass, and you’re lucky to be published here.
 (Okay, not really.)
 (Okay, yes, really.)
 (Hubris RULES!)

 Years ago, Writer/Editor Jim Harrington interviewed webzine editors about their submission guidelines.
-Here is my interview, which may give you some insights into my editing and publishing process (it’s a little dated, but still relevant-ish):
+Here is my interview, which may give you some insights into my editing and publishing process (it’s dated, but still relevant-ish):

 Six Questions for Alison Ross